common-workflow-language/cwl-website/content/README.md

 Instructions on how to run and edit the main [commonwl.org](commonwl.org) website.

-See the main [README.md](../README.md) for general instructions on contributing or reporting a vulnerability.
+See the main [README.md](../README.md) for general [instructions](../README.md#contributing) on contributing.
+See the [Security Policy](https://github.com/common-workflow-language/cwl-website/security/policy) page to report a vulnerability.

 **Table of Contents:**
 <!-- MarkdownTOC -->